 CACHEcommand (see Cache a subset of the data).
 When you use the Spark cache, you must manually specify the tables and queries to cache.

 - Disk vs memory-based: The Delta cache is stored entirely on the local disk, so that memory is not taken away from other operations within Spark.
 Due to the high read speeds of modern SSDs, the Delta cache can be fully disk-resident without a negative impact on its performance.
 In contrast, the Spark cache uses memory.

 The Delta cache automatically detects when data files are created or deleted and updates its content accordingly.
 You can write, modify, and delete table data with no need to explicitly invalidate cached data.

-When working with the Delta cache, you must not overwrite the data files.
+When working with the Delta cache on Databricks Runtime 5.4 or below, you must not overwrite the data files.
 That is, you must not replace files with files with the same name but different content.
 If the cached data files are overwritten, queries accessing these files can produce invalid results or read errors.
 Spark uses unique file names and never alters the data files.
 However, you can overwrite the data files using shell commands or external programs.
 If you need to overwrite the data files, disable the Delta cache.

 To use Delta caching, choose the Ls series worker type when you configure your cluster.